Everything you need to know about School Suspensions in 2023

 Yes.
 The pandemic saw a decline in suspensions.
 That’s not unexpected because there were fewer pupils in school.
 So, it is better to compare the latest figures with pre-Covid stats.
 Such a comparison shows that rates have passed pre-Covid levels in both primary and secondary.

 The rise in suspensions from Y6 to Y7 is big: Four times as many Y7s are suspended than Y6.
 There are probably many factors behind this.
-Great care should be taken to avoid oversimplifying complex issues, but for information, here are a few ideas:
+Great care should be taken to avoid oversimplifying complex issues, but for information, here are a few possible ideas:

 - A more academic curriculum